 The Department Of Transportation Imposes Strict Rules On Truck Drivers

-The DOT regulates how many hours a trucker can drive, how long the driver needs to rest, and how drivers must document rest breaks in logbooks.
-When truck drivers violate those rules, both they and their employers may be liable.
+The DOT regulates how many hours a trucker can drive, how long the driver needs to rest and how drivers must document rest breaks in logbooks.
+When these rules are violated, both truck drivers and their employers may be liable.

-Following an accident, our lawyers will take necessary steps to preserve and review available evidence such as the driver logbook, food and fuel receipts, the driver's physical and the truck GPS (if equipped) to determine if the truck driver complied with the law.
+Our experienced Ohio personal injury lawyers have the resources to investigate the accident and review available evidence, such as the driver logbook, food and fuel receipts, the driver’s physical, and the truck GPS, to determine if the truck driver complied with the law.